apache/iotdb/docs/UserGuide/Cluster/Cluster-Maintenance.md

 - **Running**: The ConfigNode is running properly.
 - **Unknown**: The ConfigNode doesn't report heartbeat properly.
-  - Can't synchronize other ConfigNode's data
+  - Can't receive data synchronized from other ConfigNodes
   - Won't be selected as the cluster ConfigNode-leader

 ## Show DataNode information